FooSoft/ankijoy/README.md

 # AnkiJoy #

-This is a simple Python plugin I wrote for [Anki](http://ichi2.net/anki/) (the best [SRS](http://en.wikipedia.org/wiki/Spaced_repetition) software ever) to enable Joystick and Gamepad support under Linux.
+This is a simple Python plugin I wrote for [Anki](http://ichi2.net/anki/) to enable Joystick and Gamepad support under Linux.
 It relies on [PyQt](http://www.riverbankcomputing.co.uk/) which you already have installed if you run Anki, and [pygame](http://www.pygame.org/) for game controller support.
-It can likely be made to work with a little bit of tweaking on Windows and MacOS X systems, but I am not pursuing this at this time.
+It can likely be made to work with a little bit of tweaking on Windows and MacOS systems, but I am not pursuing this at this time.

 With this plugin you can map any of the following actions to arbitrary buttons on your favorite game controller: